alrichardbollans/mining_trait_data/name_matching_cleaning/readme.md

 ## Notes on Kew Reconciliation Service

 * KRS relies a little on manually matching unknown samples/multiple matches.
 * If we try to include KRS by only including records with single matches, we may still get some errors.
-* When doing automatic matching as in `open_reconcoling.py` 'Vaccinium vitis-idaea L.' is matched to it's genus ' Vaccinium L.'
+* When doing automatic matching as in `open_reconciling.py` each epithet needs extracting and adding to the query otherwise e.g. 'Vaccinium vitis-idaea L.' is matched to its genus ' Vaccinium L.'
+* I've created an implementation which includes KRS but so far it is very slow (possibly because extracting epithets for lots of samples is slow).

 ## Possible Improvements